szimonisz/sms-link/README.md

-## SMS-Link: A File and URL Texting Helper for Dumbphones
+## SMS-Link: A File/URL Texting Helper for Dumbphones

-This tool is useful if your phone lacks a camera, doesn't have a web browser, or if you'd like to send files from your computer via text.
+This tool is ideal for phones without cameras or web browsers, or for quickly sending files from your computer via text message.
 The result is a link or file on your physical phone, which you can forward to someone else.

 <img src="demo.gif" width=50%>